-I am Senior Lecturer in journalism in the School of Media, Film and Journalism, MFJ, at Monash University.
+I am Associate Professor in journalism in the School of Media, Film and Journalism, MFJ, at Monash University.
 My roles in the school are Deputy Head of Journalism and Director of the MA courses in Journalism, Journalism and International Relations and our double MA with Warwick university, UK, in Journalism and International Studies.
-I teach Journalism Law and Ethics at undergraduate and post graduate levels and supervise honours and PhD students.
+I teach Journalism Law and Ethics and Investigative Reporting at undergraduate and post graduate levels and supervise honours, Masters and PhD students.
 My main research areas are Freedom of Information, access to information and media accountability, journalism ethics and reporting climate change and the environment.

 I will also supervise post graduate students in the following areas: